jlydikse/Github/CRUD DB/README.md

 # Relational Database

-{I created this database in sqlite3 and the overall database is called Dungee.db.}
+I created this database in sqlite3 and the overall database is called Dungee.db.

 {I created the tables into logical separations of the cards you play with in the game.
 There are 5 total tables that I created: an ark table for the visualization of the ark piece of the board game, a rain_resource table which stores the cards that represent the various water cards you can draw during the game, food_resources which store the various foods that you can feed your mythological creatures to keep them alive, mythological_creatures which stores the various mythological creatures you can draw in the game, and finally special_cards which stores a number of special cards within that table.}